baum1810/sherlock2.0/README.md

 # sherlock2.0
-a project wich can be used to find infomations about a username (educational purposes only)
+a osint project wich can be used to find infomations about a username (educational purposes only)